ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Graphs/Readme.md

 {
     int n; // num of vertices
     int m; // number of edges

-    struct successors
+    // represents the successors (outgoin edges of a vertex) with struct successors
     {
         int d;   // num of successors